saturninoabril/docs/source/user-guide/overview.rst

 Teams
 -----

-In most cases, only one team.
+In most cases, there is only one team on a Mattermost server, but multiple teams are allowed.
+A team's channels are visible only to the members of that team.
-if multiple teams, they're listed along the left of the window each team has its own separate list of channels

-two channels are created when the team is created. all members of the team are automatically added to the two channels.
-One is called Town Square, and the other Off-Topic.
-Administrator can rename those two channels.
+Two public channels are created when a team is created.
+All members of the team are automatically added to the two channels.
+One is called Town Square, and the other is called Off-Topic.
+The System Administrator can rename those two channels.
 You cannot leave the Town Square channel.

 Public Channels
 ---------------

-Team members have access to all channels.
+Team members have access to all public channels in that team.
 When joining the team, they are automatically added to the Town Square channel and the Off-Topic channel.
-You can add yourself to any channel [link: see how]
+Team members can add themselves to any public channel in their team.

 Private Groups
 --------------